 There are a couple of ways to identify if your child is hiding their social media apps from you — several of them are apps themselves!

-Poof is an app that you definitely need to be familiar with, because it allows teens to make other apps they don’t want you see disappear.
+Poof is an app that you definitely need to be familiar with.
+It allows teens to make other apps they don’t want you see disappear.
 Although this particular app is no longer available, your child may still have it and use it.
-Also, similar apps are created regularly, so it’s a good idea to search online periodically for newer apps with these capabilities and see if your child has downloaded any of them.
+Also, similar apps are created regularly.
+It’s a good idea to search online periodically for newer apps with these capabilities and see if your child has downloaded them.

 Vaulty is an app for Android phones that allows you to create a password-protected ‘Vault” in which media such as photos and videos can be hidden away from the main image gallery.
 Vaulty will also take a picture of any person who tries to access the Vault with the wrong password.

 Hide It Pro is similar to Vaulty, but is available for both Android and iPhone smartphones.
 It allows you to hide media, and the app itself is disguised as an “Audio Manager” that seemingly controls the volume of the smartphone.
 However, pressing and holding the app reveals a lock screen behind which users can hide messages, photos, videos, and apps.

 This is definitely not a complete list of apps your child may not want you to know about, but it’s a start.
 If you see an app on your child’s phone that is new to you, google to find out what it does, and if it is safe for your teen to be using.